Faeriol/initsys/README.md

 Grab the script, and run

 ```
-"initsys my.server.com"
+"initsys my.server.com yourGithubHandle"
 ```

 This will setup your ssh key and then dl the specified bash_alias file.
-It also downloads the vimrc file
+It also downloads the screenrc and vimrc files

-I generate the bash_alias and vimrc from the ones I have locally at time of commit
+//I generate the bash_alias and vimrc from the ones I have locally at time of commit (still true?)

 ## Installation